#include <ComposableCameraComputeNodeBase.h>

 Base class for one-shot compute nodes that run on the BeginPlay chain.

 Compute nodes are NOT camera nodes in the per-frame-evaluated sense.
-They run exactly once, between per-node Initialize and the first TickCamera, and their job is to perform arbitrary math / data shaping in C++ and publish the result to camera-level internal variables (or to output pins that are then plumbed through the graph).
+They run exactly once, between per-node Initialize and the first TickCamera.
+Typical nodes perform arbitrary math / data shaping in C++ and publish the result to camera-level internal variables or output pins.
+Pose-initializer nodes may also write the owning camera's CameraPose directly when that is their explicit responsibility.

 • Camera nodes are walked per-frame by TickCamera and multicast through OnPreTick / OnPostTick.
-A compute node must not touch any of that — it would otherwise burn hot-path time on values that never change.
+Compute nodes deliberately skip that per-frame path, so one-shot setup does not burn hot-path time every frame.

 • Compute nodes still need the pin system (GetInputPinValue / SetOutputPinValue / Set/GetInternalVariable), which only lives on UComposableCameraCameraNodeBase.
 Inheriting from it is the cheapest way to get that plumbing without duplicating the RuntimeDataBlock wiring.

 • K2 math graph nodes from the BlueprintGraph module do not work in our custom UEdGraph without significant engineering.
-The pragmatic Option B is: author a compute node in C++, use FMath / FVector / FQuat / UKismetMathLibrary directly, publish the result to internal variables, and let downstream camera nodes consume them.
+The pragmatic Option B is: author a compute node in C++, use FMath / FVector / FQuat / UKismetMathLibrary directly, publish the result to internal variables or output pins, and let downstream camera nodes consume them.
+Nodes whose whole purpose is initial pose setup can instead write CameraPose before the first TickCamera.

 • Subclasses describe their inputs and outputs with the same pin declaration system as camera nodes (GetPinDeclarations), which keeps editor palette / pin rendering / type-asset authoring uniform.